 - At the Summit turnaround area, there are three (3) accessible parking spaces and a drop-off area.
 Visitors can enjoy the accessible pathway to the west Summit and ceremonial circle, the east Summit, Summit shelter and interpretive displays.
 Constructed using many ADA standards, the Summit walking paths are well suited to families with young children, the elderly and people with physical disabilities.

-Starting from the accessible parking lot, the trail hugs the shoreline of Horseshoe Lake and provides visitors with a more rural experience.
-For visitors with a disabled person parking placard, there is a nearby designated lot (unpaved) allowing closer access to Horseshoe Lake.
+Starting from the accessible parking area, the trail hugs the shoreline of Horseshoe Lake and provides visitors with a more rural experience.
+For visitors with a disabled person parking placard, there is a nearby designated area (unpaved) allowing closer access to Horseshoe Lake.

 Trail leads to a point with views of Portola Valley, Stanford and even Mt.
 Diablo.
-Adjacent to the parking lot is a picnic area with four picnic tables.
+Adjacent to the parking area is a picnic area with four picnic tables.